 PUMPKIN INVESTIGATION ACTIVITIES

-In fact, just last year, we completed each of these pumpkin activities whole group.
+Most years, I have my students rotate through several different pumpkin science stations; however, just last year, we completed each of these pumpkin activities whole group.
 I brought in one pumpkin that we examined as a class.
 The pumpkin was kept at the front of the class, so that the students could easily observe each activity.
 Each day, we completed one or two pages in our interactive pumpkin shaped book.
 When the week was complete, we had a handy-dandy book “All About Pumpkins!”

 MATH PUMPKIN INVESTIGATION ACTIVITIES